PrefectHQ/prefect/docs/cloud/ui/interactive-api.md

 ![](/cloud/ui/dropdown-on-interactive-api.png)

+You can see more information about GraphQL mutations and queries in the [GraphQL Docs](https://graphql.org/learn/)

 ### Nested Query

 Let's build on our earlier query to get information about the tasks associated with our flows.
 One way to accomplish this would be to use a nested query: